grafana/writers-toolkit/docs/sources/review/lint-prose/dictionary/_index.md

 The dictionary uses the [Hunspell format](https://github.com/hunspell/hunspell) generated from a Jsonnet template.

 If a word doesn't yet exist in the dictionary, you can add one by modifying the [dictionary template file](https://github.com/grafana/writers-toolkit/blob/main/vale/dictionary.jsonnet).

-The template file uses the Jsonnet programming language but you don't need to know Jsonnet to add a new word.
+To add a new word to the dictionary, refer to [Add words to the Grafana Labs dictionary](https://grafana.com/docs/writers-toolkit/review/lint-prose/dictionary/add-words/).

 ## Word metadata